 Due to the current situation regarding COVID-19, we have made the unfortunate but necessary decision to postpone our Gala scheduled on May 29, 2020.
 The safety of our citizens is, of course, of the utmost importance and, as a result, we believe that postponing the Gala to a later date is in everyone’s best interests.
 Once we have a new date, we will be sure to announce it.
 Thank you for your continued support – we greatly appreciate it!

 WHAT IS CIRCLES OF SUPPORT AND ACCOUNTABILITY?

-Circles of Support and Accountability (CoSA) is a community-based initiative operating on restorative justice principles.
-CoSA assists individuals who have served a prison sentence for a sexual offence(s) in their effort to re-enter society.
-These individuals, who we refer to as Core Members, participate in the program voluntarily and are not mandated by the judicial system.
-CoSA-Ottawa is one of currently 18 Canadian cities operating CoSA programs, representing approximately 150 to 200 circles and 500 volunteers.
+Circles of Support and Accountability (CoSA) is a reintegration initiative, operating on restorative justice principles, that assists individuals who have served a prison sentence for a sexual offence(s) in their effort to re-enter society.
+These individuals, who we refer to as Core Members, participate in the program voluntarily, so are not mandated by the judicial system.
+CoSA-Ottawa is one of currently 15 Canadian sites operating a CoSA program, representing approximately 150 to 200 circles and 700 volunteers.

-The Core Member and three to five trained and screened community volunteers comprise the Circle.
+The Core Member and three to five trained and screened community volunteers comprise a Circle.
 They meet as a group and individually on a regular basis to:

 - Develop constructive and pro-social strategies and solutions to everyday problems and concerns;